SURGroup/UQpy/docs/source/sampling/akmcs.rst

 No stopping criterion is suggested by the authors of :cite:`AKMCS5`, thus its implementation in :class:`.AdaptiveKriging` uses a fixed number of iterations.

+The :class:`.ExpectedImprovementGlobalFit` class is imported using the following command:

+>>> from UQpy.sampling.adaptive_kriging_functions.ExpectedImprovementGlobalFit import ExpectedImprovementGlobalFit

 .. autoclass:: UQpy.sampling.ExpectedImprovementGlobalFit

 User-Defined Learning Functions
 """"""""""""""""""""""""""""""""

 The :class:`.AdaptiveKriging` class also allows new, user-defined learning functions to be specified in a straightforward way, by generating child classes of the :class:`.LearningFunction` abstract class.

+The :class:`.Learning` class is imported using the following command:

+>>> from UQpy.sampling.adaptive_kriging_functions.baseclass.LearningFunction import LearningFunction

 .. autoclass:: UQpy.sampling.LearningFunction
     :members: